 Counseling and Social Services is located in the Life Center and provides services for students from 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
 The Counseling Center's primary purpose is to provide psychological support to students as they pursue their academic and personal goals and to enhance the quality of each student's experience at Grayson College.
 The Counseling Center is intended for assessment and short-term counseling, with referrals to private counselors in the Texoma area if necessary.
-The center itself is funded through tuition and services are free of charge, although students are responsible for the cost of any external services.
+The center itself is funded through tuition, and services are free of charge, although students are responsible for the cost of any external services.
 The number of sessions varies and is discussed as part of the initial intake process.

-At the Counseling Center, you may discuss and explore freely any problems, feelings, or fears that are important to you.
-Unless you are an immediate danger to yourself or others, your conversations with a counselor will be confidential.
-The ultimate goal is to help you grow in self-understanding so that you can better cope with your immediate situation and with future decisions.
+Students may discuss and explore freely any problems, feelings, or fears that are important to them.
+Unless a student is in immediate danger to themself or others, their conversations with a counselor will be confidential.
+The ultimate goal is to help students grow in self-understanding so that they can better cope with their immediate situation and with future decisions.